tesselode/tactile/readme.md

 Axes can be accessed using the following variables:

 - `axis.value` is the current value of the axis (from -1 to 1).

+### Axis Pairs

+`axisPair = input.addAxisPair(xAxis, yAxis)`

+Adds an axis pair that holds the values of two axes in the variables x and y.
+The vector(x, y) will be normalized if its length is more than 1.
+This is good for any game that allows the player to move in more than 4 directions, as it makes sure that the player will not move faster diagonally than in a cardinal direction.

+- `xAxis` is the axis that will provide the x value.
+- `yAxis` is the axis that will provide the y value.

+`input.removeAxisPair(axisPair)`

+Removes a axisPair.

+- `axisPair` is the axis pair to remove.

+Axis pairs can be accessed using the following variables:

+- `axisPair.x` is the value of the horizontal axis (from -1 to 1).
+- `axisPair.y` is the value of the vertical axis (from -1 to 1).